 Ernst Theodor Sack

 Ernst is a Partner of Blue Bear and helps manage the firm’s investment activities.
-Ernst has participated on the Boards of Directors of over twenty conventional and renewable energy companies, and is currently an observer or director on the boards of Blue Bear portfolio companies Shoreline, Omnidian, Element Analytics, Everactive, and Raptor Maps.
+He has participated on the Boards of Directors of over thirty energy and technology companies, and is currently a director on the boards of Blue Bear portfolio companies Shoreline, Raptor Maps, Datch, EnMass, and Pani.

 Ernst graduated with honors from Georgetown University with a degree in Science, Technology & International Affairs.
 He received his M.B.A. from Columbia Business School and London Business School through a joint degree program.